jepstein-eagle/adaptable/packages/adaptable/readme/functions/quick-search-function.md

 Yes, you can.
 By default Quick Search works across ALL columns in AdapTable.

-However if you want to exclude a column then provide an implementation for the [excludecolumnfromquicksearch](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_searchoptions_.searchoptions.html#excludecolumnfromquicksearch) function in the SearchOptions section of AdaptableOptions.
+However if you want to exclude a column then provide an implementation for the [excludeColumnFromQuickSearch](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_searchoptions_.searchoptions.html#excludecolumnfromquicksearch) function in the SearchOptions section of AdaptableOptions.

 **Does Quick Search include hidden columns?**

 No, Quick Search only operates on **visible columns** and it gets re-applied if the column visibility changes.

-If you have a large number of columns so that some are not visible in the current scrolling position, Quick Search will still operate on them.
+If you have a large number of columns in your grid so that some are not visible in the current viewport (i.e. horizontal scrolling position), Quick Search will still operate on them.

 **Does Quick Search update in real time as the data changes**

 Yes it does.
-Like Column Filters, Quick Search is reapplied as data changes.
+Like Query and Filter, Quick Search is reapplied as data changes.

 ### Further Information